TUDelft-IN4303-2014/assignments/milestone2-analysis/day9.md

 You can earn up to 10 points for your messages in errors and warnings.
 We particular focus on
- readibility,
+ readability,
  precision,
  and the level of detail in your messages.

 Finally, you can earn up to 5 points for the organisation of your NaBL, TS and Stratego files and up to 10 points for the quality of your code.
 We focus on
-  readibility in general,
+  readability in general,
   meaningful variable names and
-  the consistent use of NaBL Stratego paragdims.
+  the consistent use of NaBL Stratego paradigms.
 We will consider the fact that these languages are new to you.

 ### Update Library